Superunknown1103/List-App/README.md

 14. Ran into a problem with mysql persisting data on refresh, which is an essential part of this app, so switched to using sequelize.

+15. Time to learn how to use query strings to save sessions in the URL.
+After some research, I can see that this is generally done using PHP.
+Rather than spending my time learning more PHP (as I am quite a noob at it), I decided to write some JavaScript for the code, allowing the user to enter a custom code or have a 32 digit hex code generated for them.